conduktor/conduktor-docs/docs/platform/reference/cli-reference.md

 ---
 sidebar_position: 3
-title: CLI Reference
+title: CLI reference
 description: CLI Reference
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# CLI Reference
+# CLI reference

 Conduktor CLI gives you the ability to perform some operations directly from your command line or a CI/CD pipeline.
-Check for the list of supported resources and their definition in the dedicated [Resources Reference](/platform/reference/resource-reference/) page.
+Check for the list of supported resources and their definition in the dedicated [Resources reference](/platform/reference/resource-reference/) page.

 [Read more](https://docs.conduktor.io/platform/navigation/self-serve/) about how the CLI can be used for Kafka Self-service.